-This project gives a whole new meaning to the term "ladder shelf."
+This project gives new meaning to the term "ladder shelf."
 Instead of leaning against a wall with gradually increasing shelf sizes, this set of shelves stands on its own and is sandwiched between two ladders.
-Here, it works great in a farmhouse style kitchen hold everyday items to quickly grab and put away.
+These DIY shelves work great in a farmhouse style kitchen and hold everyday items to quickly grab and put away.
 This project is perfect if small wall shelf ideas just won't cut it for the amount of supplies you need to store.

-In a small bedroom, you may want to sway your bedside table plans for some smart shelving ideas.
-Elegant curved brackets and a plain board trimmed with carved molding make this dreamy bedside table.
+In a small bedroom, you might want to swap your bedside table plans for some smart shelving ideas.
+Elegant curved brackets and a plain board trimmed with carved molding make this dreamy bedside shelf.
 It boasts all the space you need for bedtime necessities and doesn't take up much-needed floor space.
-Use the open area below to store decorative baskets for blankets or install more floating shelves for a shoe rack.
+Use the open area below to store decorative baskets for blankets or to install more floating shelves to serve as a shoe rack.

 Cabinet Floating Shelves

-It's hard to choose between cabinets and shelves, especially in the bathroom.
-This ingenious bathroom hack turn your cabinets on their sides to make custom floating shelves that have double, or triple, the storage space.
-Here, new drawer pulls make it easy to lower the cabinet door.
+Sometimes it can be hard to choose between cabinets and shelves, especially in the bathroom.
+This ingenious bathroom hack turns your cabinets on their sides to make custom floating shelves that have double the storage space.
+Here, new drawer pulls make it easy to slide open the cabinet door.
 You have the freedom to place candles, soap, and small frames on top of the shelves, and hide towels and messy bottles behind closed doors.

 Bathroom Shelf Combo

 In a tiny bathroom, small floating shelves can stand in for a medicine cabinet.
-They can also be slighlty modified to hold a towel, too.
-We did both of those things with this double-duty DIY wall shelf in an all-teal bathroom.
-Use our tips to learn how to install a dowel rod between shelf brackets for a handy fix to a cramped space.
+They can also be slightly modified to hold a towel, too.
+We made both upgrades with this double-duty DIY wall shelf.
+Use our tips to learn how to install a dowel rod between shelf brackets for a handy fix in a cramped space.